RoMcGill/coding-game/README.md

 2. The game is easy to navigate and understand
 > " As a First Time Visitor, I want to easily understand the game and why I should be interested in it.
 ."
--   the game is uncomplicated as it gives you only one goal to achieve "type the line of code befor it reaches the bottom of the box" as the lines of code change randomly each time this also keeps the game fresh and exciting.
+-   the game is uncomplicated as it gives you only one goal to achieve "type the line of code before it reaches the bottom of the box" as the lines of code change randomly each time this also keeps the game fresh and exciting.

-Example (random lines of code with animation to have the line fall )
+Example (random lines of code  pulled from string)

 JS
 ```{r}.